Shenghan0329/Learn-JavaScript/README.md

 # Intro
-This is my folder for JavaScript learning.
+This is my folder for JavaScript learning)